cocos-creator/docs-3d-deprecated/en/editor/publish/build-open-data-context.md

 1. Since the build directory generated after the build of the project is excluded from version control by default by git, if you want to include your custom **Open Data Context** in version control, you can put the `openDataContext` folder (e.g. `build/wechatgame/openDataContext`) into your project's `build-templates` directory.
 Please refer to [Custom Project Build Process](./custom-project-build-template.md) documentation.

-2. In an **Open Data Context Project**, if you need to listen to messages from the main context, you need to first determine whether the message comes from the main context engine, using the WeChat interface as an example.
+2. In an **Open Data Context Project**, if you need to listen to messages from the main context, you need to first determine whether the message comes from the main context engine, using the WeChat interface as an example:

     ```js
     wx.onMessage(res => {